Photo credit: Jan Pedersen

 These tattoos appeared to carry on until the early 1980's but I can find very little information regarding content although I've had reports of "parachutists, motorcycle display team, dogs jumping through rings of fire."!
 If anyone has any information, feel free to contact me.

-A Roman burial group was found by archeologists in 1953 in a foundation trench at the Football Ground.
+A Roman burial ground was found by archaeologists in 1953 in a foundation trench at the Football Ground.
 I have no further information on this.

 Let there be Light